AndreasChristensen89/resto-booking-system/README.md

         * Meal must be linked to a category
         * Slug is automatically added

+* Warning: Admin can rely on booking logic to not conflict tables and bookings, but Admin is able to manually assign the same tables to concurrent bookings.
+Admin is advised to rely on the logic, or to make sure to use the Available Tables site when updating and accepting bookings (if sorting is turned off).
+If the admin wants to create a booking then it is best done from the site, as the logic does not work in the Admin administration system.

 ## Setup explanation
 * I added a restaurant model to have the restaurant be able to set specific requirements for bookings.
 Opening hours, booking duration
 * Installed Pillow for image upload.